Thank you for purchasing my apps.

 - Tap on the actual date field on the Future and Past detail screen to select a date directly instead of using the up and down arrows to step to a date.

-- Upgrading the app to Premium shows the exact times of Moon Phases – see the About tab.
+- The exact times of Moon Phases are shown in advance if you upgrade the app to Premium – see the About tab.

 - Clicking on the share button allows you to share an image of the moon phase with your friends on social media.
 It gets your approval before posting.